SciML/Catalyst.jl/docs/src/model_simulation/simulation_plotting.md

     [Makie.jl](https://github.com/MakieOrg/Makie.jl) is a popular alternative to the Plots.jl package.
 While it is not used within Catalyst's documentation, it is worth considering (especially for users interested in interactivity, or increased control over their plots).

 ## [Common plotting options](@id simulation_plotting_options)
 Let us consider the oscillating [Brusselator](@ref ref) model.
 We have previously shown how model simulation solutions can be plotted using the `plot` function.
-Here we plot an ODE simulation from the oscillating [Brusselator](@ref ref) model:
+Here we plot an ODE simulation from the [Brusselator](@ref ref) model:
 ```@example simulation_plotting
 using Catalyst, OrdinaryDiffEq, Plots